scy-phy/plumber/README.md

 # Classifier and Analyzer

-After the testcase runner executed all the testcases generated from a GTS, the script `classifier_analyzer.py` can be used to examine the collected data.
+After the testcase runner executed all the testcases generated from a GTS, the script `plumber/classifier_analyzer.py` can be used to examine the collected data.

 ## Classification

 First, the testcases are classified based on user-defined criteria.
 The criteria are defined in a configuration file that is then passed to the script via the `-c` command line parameter.
-A template for this config file is provided as `classifier.template.ini`.
+A template for this config file is provided as `plumber/classifier.template.ini`.

 The following classification methods are currently supported: `cache_count`, `cache_exact_address`, `int_threshold`, `int_pct_error`.